Carnegie Endowment for International Peace

-- Nuclear Policy - Not Applicable
+- Nuclear Policy – No specific language/ skill qualifications

-- Energy and Climate - Not Applicable
+- Energy and Climate – No specific language/ skill qualifications

-- Middle East Studies – Strong reading fluency and the ability to do academic as well as on-line research in Arabic essential.
+- Middle East Studies – Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

 - South Asian Studies – Applicants should be comfortable with quantitative data manipulation as well as possess an interest in military issues.
 A strong background in international relations theory, political theory, or international political economy is essential.
 A strong mathematical background is a plus.
-Note: foreign language skills are not required.

 - China Studies (Asia Program) – Mandarin Chinese reading skills a huge plus.